Nasa50022/data-science-S2025/challenges/c00-diamonds-assignment.md

 **Observations**: waow its urine yellow color :D

-i thought a line plot wouldnt have it go down all the time but im not sure if there are data points at zero between the actual data or if I misconfigured the settings.

-- (Write your observations here!)
+There seems to be a general trend upwards as carat increases so does price.
+Additionally a lot of data points tend to group up around the whole number carat weights. - (Write your observations here!)

 ### **q2** Create a visualization showing variables `carat`, `price`, and `cut` simultaneously.
 Experiment with which variable you assign to which aesthetic (`x`, `y`, etc.) to find an effective visual.